Samantha Batt-Rawden

-Dr Samantha Batt-Rawden is a British intensive care doctor and freelance author.
-Her work has been published in The Guardian, The Independent and Metro.
-Batt-Rawden was the president of The Doctors' Association UK.
+Dr Samantha Batt-Rawden is a British intensive care and pre-hospital doctor.

 Medical career

 Batt-Rawden trained at the University of Bristol.
 She chose to specialise in emergency medicine in 2014, but left the speciality citing burnout and staff shortages, in a BBC Radio 4 documentary she presented.
-She currently works as a Senior Registrar in Intensive care medicine.
+She currently works as a consultant in intensive care medicine and pre-hospital emergency medicine.

 Advocacy career

-Batt-Rawden founded The Doctors' Association UK in 2018, following the premature birth of her son at 27 weeks who required a 3 month stay in ICU.
+Batt-Rawden founded The Doctors' Association UK in 2018, following the premature birth of her son at 27 weeks, who required a 3 month stay in ICU.
 She says this experience has made her determined to fight for the NHS.
 She stepped down from the role in 2021.

 She was widely quoted by media during the Bawa-Garba case and has given evidence to Parliament on creating a just culture in healthcare.

-Batt-Rawden appeared on Good Morning Britain in 2018 to discuss the Alfie Evans case.
-She has also appeared on This Morning and Sky News.
+Batt-Rawden was a doctor on Good Morning Britain from 2018-2021 and prior to this was featured on This Morning.